Lavishgangwani/End-to-End-Chest-cancer-Classification-Using-MLFLOW-DVC/README.md

+---

-# End-to-End Chest Cancer Classification Using MLFLOW and DVC
+# End-to-End Chest Cancer Classification Using MLflow and DVC

+## Project Overview

-This project aims to predict **adenocarcinoma chest cancer**, one of the most common types of lung cancer, using machine learning techniques.
-By leveraging this classification model, we aim to provide a mechanism for early detection, potentially identifying related types of chest cancers, such as squamous cell carcinoma and large cell carcinoma.
-The end goal is to help in the timely detection of these cancers and improve patient outcomes.
+This project aims to predict **adenocarcinoma chest cancer**, one of the most prevalent types of lung cancer, using advanced **deep learning techniques**.
+The significance of this work lies in its potential for early detection of lung cancer, which is crucial for improving treatment outcomes and survival rates.
+By employing a transfer learning approach with the **VGG16** model, we can leverage pre-trained weights to enhance model performance and reduce training time, making it feasible to identify related types of chest cancers, such as squamous cell carcinoma and large cell carcinoma.

-The project uses **MLFlow** for experiment tracking, ensuring every model, parameter, and metric is logged for analysis, and **DVC** (Data Version Control) for data pipeline management and versioning.
-This setup guarantees that the entire workflow is reproducible and scalable.
+### Problem Statement

+Lung cancer remains one of the leading causes of cancer-related deaths globally, with early detection playing a pivotal role in improving patient prognosis.
+Traditional diagnostic methods can be invasive, costly, and time-consuming.
+This project addresses these challenges by developing a deep learning model capable of accurately classifying chest cancer types from medical imaging data, thereby providing a non-invasive and efficient diagnostic tool.

+### Solution Approach

+Our approach utilizes the **VGG16** model in a **functional architecture**, specifically designed for image classification tasks.
+By fine-tuning this robust model through transfer learning, we can adapt it to our specific dataset, achieving high accuracy and reliability in predictions.
+The end goal is to create a system that aids healthcare professionals in making timely and informed decisions regarding patient care.

+### Technologies and Tools

+To ensure a structured and reproducible workflow, we employ the following technologies:

+- **Deep Learning Framework**: TensorFlow and Keras for building and training the VGG16 model.
+- **MLflow**: For comprehensive experiment tracking, logging model parameters, metrics, and artifacts, facilitating the analysis of model performance over time.
+- **DVC (Data Version Control)**: To manage our data pipeline, version datasets, and model files, ensuring that our project is reproducible and scalable.
+- **Image Preprocessing Libraries**: OpenCV and NumPy for handling and augmenting image data.
+- **Visualization Tools**: Matplotlib and Seaborn for data visualization and model performance analysis.

 ---

 ## Project Structure